Why is this important?

 Where to register a birth

-From 1 January 2007, a birth can be registered with the Registrar of Births and Deaths anywhere in Scotland.
+A birth can be registered with the Registrar of Births and Deaths anywhere in Scotland.
 The address of the local Registrar is in the telephone directory.

 If the birth takes place when the mother is at sea or in an aircraft the administrative officer on the vessel or craft must record the details and send them to the National Records of Scotland.
 For address, see under heading Further information.